QubesOS/qubes-doc/managing-os/hvm.md

 qvm-create win7 --hvm --label green
 ~~~

-(The name of the domain ("win7") as well as its label ("green") are just exemplary of course).
+The name of the domain ("win7") as well as its label ("green") are just exemplary of course.

-It is unnecessary for Qubes 4 users to pass in the `--hvm` switch.
-To create a StandaloneVM in Qubes 4, use
-the --class option, as VMs are template-based by default:
+**Note:** It is unnecessary for Qubes 4 users to pass in the `--hvm` switch.
+To create a StandaloneVM in Qubes 4, use the --class option, as VMs are template-based by default:

 ~~~
 qvm-create win7 --class StandaloneVM --label green